Jump to Section:

 Average Mismatched % | Percentage of aligned regions that are mismatches, averaged over all reads and contigs. |

-Note: 16S rRNA genes are often highly conserved within genera.
-Therefore, they can be a source of error in CZ ID hit-calling.
+16S rRNA genes are often highly conserved within genera.
+Be careful when you see low coverage limited to a genomic region (i.e., low coverage breadth).
+Low coverage breadth due to matches to highly conserved, non-coding regions can be a source of error in CZ ID species calls.
+In general:

-If you identify a taxon with lower coverage across a greater breadth of the genome, you may conclude that the species was likely to be present in the sample.
+- If you identify a taxon with low coverage depth but relatively high coverage breadth, you may conclude that the species was likely to be present in the sample.

-If you identify a taxon with high coverage of only a small portion of the genome (potentially the 16S rRNA region), we advise you to BLAST the contig to identify whether it truly belongs to the 16S region.
-If it does, then you may consider whether there are other species within that genus with greater breadth of coverage across their entire genome.
-If another species within the genus has greater breadth of coverage and a similar number of reads, it is possible that the reads assigned to the 16S region of the other species came from another species within that genus.
+- If you identify a taxon with high coverage depth in a small portion of the genome (potentially the 16S rRNA region) but low coverage breadth, we recommend to BLAST the contig to verify whether it truly belongs to the 16S region.
+If it does, then you may consider whether there are other species within that genus with greater coverage breadth.
+If another species within the genus has greater coverage breadth and a similar number of reads, it is possible that the reads assigned to the 16S region of the other species came from another species within that genus.

 Comments